Akshay-Rohatgi/Kh0p3sh/README.md

 # Kh0p3sh :lock:
-- An all in one tool for quick vulnerability assessment and hardening OR system weakening for persistence while pentesting on UNIX-based operating systems.
-Educational cybersecurity tool, this is not meant to be used for any black hat hacking.
+- An all in one tool for quick vulnerability assessment and hardening or system weakening for persistence while pentesting on UNIX-based operating systems.
+Educational cybersecurity tool, this is NOT meant to be used for any black hat hacking.

 To use simply clone the repository with: